 If you’re into juicing, you might be wondering how you can use the pulp?
-I have an answer in these delicious Carrot Pulp Crackers that are vegan and gluten-free.
+I have an answer in these delicious, healthy dehydrated Carrot Juice Pulp Crackers that are vegan and gluten-free.

 These crackers are an evolution of my Green Juice Crackers, with the most significant change being the inclusion of raw, soaked almonds.

 It all starts with carrot pulp, saved from my juicer (I linked to the one I have using my affiliate link on Amazon).
 These Carrot Juice Pulp Crackers call for about 2 cups of firmly packed carrot pulp, this results from the juicing of about 1 pound of carrots.